Grant Making Strategies

 The Allyn Family Foundation, as a local, community-based funder, believes in an engaged and proactive approach to philanthropy.
 Our approach to grant making focuses on commitments that enable us to invest in long-term strategies and partnerships that strengthen families and communities.
 We work from the premise that solutions to community issues must come from the community, both its individuals and its institutions.
 By collaborating with other funders, governmental agencies, individuals and organizations we work to address real problems and real solutions by leveraging our collective assets.

 The vast majority of our grant making centers around our focus areas and strategic initiatives.
-We do however, have a pool of resources, known as the Oportunity Fund, that organizations from Onondaga and Cayuga County can apply for.
+We do however, have a pool of resources known as the Opportunity Fund that organizations from Onondaga and Cayuga County can apply for.
 If you are interested in applying, please click here.

 To see some of the past grant recipients from 2019, please click here.